Is Your Penicillin Allergy Real?

 - How long ago did the reaction occur?

 - How did you or a healthcare provider manage the reaction?

 - Have you ever taken other antibiotics such as cephalexin (Keflex), cefazolin (Ancef), cefdinir (Omnicef), cefpodoxime (Vantin) or cefadroxil (Duricef)?

 Your healthcare provider may suggest a skin test to rule out a severe reaction.
 If the skin test is negative — which means that you are not allergic to penicillin — your doctor may recommend an oral test dose.
 In some instances, an oral test dose alone may be enough.

-Patients with certain severe hypersensitivity syndromes should not participate in a skin test or oral challenge dose.
-These syndromes include Stevens-Johnson syndrome, toxic epidermal necrolysis (TEN), serum sickness, acute interstitial nephritis, hemolytic anemia, and a drug rash with eosinophilia and systemic symptoms (DRESS) syndrome.
+Patients with certain severe allergic reaction conditions should not participate in a skin test or oral challenge dose.
+These conditions include Stevens-Johnson syndrome, toxic epidermal necrolysis (TEN), serum sickness, acute interstitial nephritis, hemolytic anemia, and a drug rash with eosinophilia and systemic symptoms (DRESS) syndrome.